OwenMelbz/owenmelbz.github.io/_posts/1000-1-4-gaming-deluxe.md

 # {{page.title}}
 ## {{page.description}}

-> GamingDeluxe are Europes leading game server provider,
+> GamingDeluxe are Europe's leading game server provider,
 > they offer a vast array of high quality game servers
 > that is hosted on their own network, meaning they can offer
 > low prices for a solid service.